gbmhunter/blog/content/electronics/components/potentiometers-and-rheostats/_index.md

 Precision potentiometers typically focus achieving was is called good _independent linearity_.
 Independent linearity is the maximum deviation from a linear "best fit line" which is plotted against the points comparing the output resistance to the position of the potentiometer[^bib-bourns-pot-linearity-tech-note].
 This best-fit line does not often go through 0.

-{{% img src="bourns-potentiometer-independent-linearity-plot.png" width="700px" caption="A plot from the Bourns Potentiometer Linearity Tech Note showing how independent linearity is specified[^bib-bourns-pot-linearity-tech-note]." %}}
+{{% figure src="bourns-potentiometer-independent-linearity-plot.png" width="700px" caption="A plot from the Bourns Potentiometer Linearity Tech Note showing how independent linearity is specified[^bib-bourns-pot-linearity-tech-note]." %}}

 For example, the Bourns 3590S-2-103L 10-turn precision rotary potentiometer has a specified independent linearity of `\(\pm 0.25\%\)`[^bib-bourns-3590s-2-103l-ds].